Towards quantum Mechanics on the curved cotangent bundle

 On the other hand, if $l\neq 0,$ the resulting corrections read

 where we defined the function of the quantum numbers

-Again, the curvature of space acts most strongly on large length scales (small $M$) while the curvature in momentum space is most effective for small distances (large $M$).
-Neglecting the contribution of the spatial curvature, the effect is largest for $n=2,$ $l=1$ and $m=0.$ At Planckian curvature $S_{ij}\sim m_p^2,$ \ie assuming that $M$ reflects the mass of a elementary particle, the relative correction to the energy is of the order
+Again, the spatial curvature acts most strongly on large length scales (small $M$) while the curvature in momentum space is most effective for small distances (large $M$).
+Neglecting the contribution of the spatial curvature, the effect is largest for $n=2,$ $l=1$ and $m=0.$ It strongly decays towards higher values of $n$ and $l$ and vanishes for $l=0.$ At Planckian curvature scales $S_{ij}\sim m_p^2,$ \ie assuming that $M$ reflects the mass of an elementary particle, the relative correction to the energy is of the order